Skip Navigation

 Purpose

-Shared Leave will be used to provide additional paid leave to eligible employees who have exhausted all their accrued leave.
+Shared leave is used to provide additional paid leave to eligible employees who have exhausted all their accrued leave.

 Definition

-Family member - the employee’s spouse, child or parent as defined in the Family and Medical Leave Act (FMLA) regulations or a person whom the employee serves as a durable power of attorney
+Family member - the employee’s spouse, child or parent as defined in the Family and Medical Leave Act (FMLA) regulations or a person for whom the employee serves as a durable power of attorney.

 Policy Statement

 Employees should not request other employees to donate leave on their behalf.
-No employee shall be coerced, threatened, intimidated, or financially persuaded to donate Shared Leave.
-Any effort to inappropriately persuade such donations should be reported to the Human Resources Department.
+No employee shall be coerced, threatened, intimidated, or financially persuaded to donate shared leave.
+Any effort to inappropriately persuade such donations should be reported to Human Resources.

 Eligibility